-Dr. Morcuende is CEO and Chief Medical Director of the Ponseti International Association.
-Originally from Madrid, Spain he studied Medicine at the Universidad Autonoma de Madrid, Spain, where he also did his PhD.
+Dr. Morcuende is the Director of the Ponseti International Association.
+Originally from Madrid, Spain, he studied Medicine at the Universidad Autonoma de Madrid, Spain, where he also did his PhD.
 He moved to the United States in 1991.
-He is a Professor at the University of Iowa Department of Orthopaedic Surgery and Rehabilitation, and Pediatrics.
-His clinical practice is in Pediatric Orthopaedics and Musculoskeletal Oncology.
-He is Director of the Molecular Genetics Orthopaedic Laboratory, concentrating on the genetics of clubfoot, scoliosis and other children disorders.
-He has more than 70 publications and has spoken in many national and international meetings.
-He is former Chairman of the POSNA Bone and Joint Decade Committee, member of the AAOS Bone and Joint Decade Committee and the member of the USBJD Board of Directors.
-He is also Director of the USBJD-Clubfoot Project.
+He is Marvin and Rose Lee Chair and Professor at the University of Iowa Department of Orthopedic Surgery and Rehabilitation, and Pediatrics.
+His clinical practice is in Pediatric Orthopedics and Musculoskeletal Oncology.
+His research concentrates on the genetics of clubfoot, scoliosis and other children disorders, as well as clinical and global health issues related to these disorders.
+He has more than 120 publications and has spoken in many national and international meetings.
+He is former Chairman of the POSNA Bone and Joint Decade Committee, AAOS Bone and Joint Decade Committee and USBJD Board of Directors.

 Cathy Grothe has been the Program Manager of Ponseti International since 2012.
 She oversees all day-to-day operations for the program.
 Grothe works with many of the international doctors to coordinate training programs in their country as well as working to bring physicians to the University of Iowa Ponseti Center of Excellence.
 Prior to working for Ponseti, she spent six years as the Director of University Marketing & Communications for a small, private college.
 Prior to that time, she spent 15 years in Division I intercollegiate athletics administration working with corporate sponsors, fundraising and sport administration.
 Grothe is a native of Iowa City and received her graduate and undergraduate degrees from the University of Iowa.

 Ponseti International Board of Directors